cran/ggborderline/README.md

 [ggplot2](https://ggplot2.tidyverse.org/) package, and would have been very difficult without the [accompanying book](https://ggplot2-book.org/).
-My humble and sincere thanks go to all the authors who make projects like this possible.
+My humble and sincere thanks go to all the authors and developers who make projects like this possible.